helium/HIP/xxxx-reward-cbrs-as-experimental.md

 ## Stakeholders

 - Deployers - This HIP will increase fairness for deployers who choose a more optimal Wi-Fi AP setup as opposed to an experimental CBRS setup.
-- Subscribers - Subscribers may see more coverage of Wi-Fi access, which every subscriber will be able to connect to, as opposed to CBRS radios which require a compatiable device and a second SIM.
+- Subscribers - Subscribers may see more coverage of Wi-Fi access, which every subscriber will be able to connect to, as opposed to CBRS radios which require a compatible device and a second SIM.
 - Service Providers - Service Providers may see a reduction in the amount of CBRS radios on the network.

 ## Detailed Explanation